BlackBerry Leap: Hardware

 The BlackBerry Leap has a 5.0-inch IPS LCD display, dual-core 1.5 GHz Krait Qualcomm Snapdragon S4 Plus processor, 2 GB of RAM and 16 GB of internal storage that can be expanded using microSD cards up to 256 GB.
-The phone has a 2800 mAh Li-Ion battery, 8 MP rear camera with LED flash and 2 MP front-facing camera with auto-focus.
+The phone has a 2800 mAh Li-ion battery, 8 MP rear camera with LED flash and 2 MP front-facing camera with auto-focus.
 It is available in black or white colors.
 It features connectivity to WiFi, Bluetooth and GPS.
 It measures 144 mm x 72.8 mm x 9.5 mm and weighs 170 grams.

+Software and Features

+The BlackBerry Leap runs on BlackBerry 10 operating system, version 10.3.1.
+This OS features the BlackBerry Hub, a unified inbox for all communications including emails, text messages, and social media notifications.
+The device also includes BlackBerry Balance, which separates work and personal data, allowing users to switch between profiles.

+Key software features of the Leap include: